jeremy0x/jeremy0x/README.md

 - 🌍 I'm based in Oyo State, Nigeria.

-- 🚀 I'm proficient in using NodeJS for backend, and ReactJS for Front End.
+- 🚀 I'm proficient in using HTML, CSS and JavaScript.

-- 🔭 I'm also comfortable with using the MERN Stack for Develpment.
+- 🔭 I'm also comfortable with using the React, NodeJMERN Stack for Develpment.

 - 🧠 I'm currently learning Django.